Haroenv/dzello-dot-com/site/content/blog/2018-03-29-why-i-want-to-help-developer-relations-teams-succeed.md

 ## Success is not guaranteed

-Despite knowing them all by name, I still made all the classic mistakes:
+Despite knowing them all by name, I still made the classic rookie mistakes:

 - Didn't clearly set **expectations**
 - Didn't have a clear **vision**